studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

     For Paracelsus, large ears were signs not only of good hearing, but also of a good memory and a keen mind [@hellbrück:1993].

 The term deaf should be used only for persons whose hearing impairment is so severe that they are incapable of deriving any benefit from amplification.
-The usefulness of drawing a valid line of demarcation between hard of hearing and deaf by means of an indication in dB HV seems to be small.
+The usefulness of drawing a valid line of demarcation between hard of hearing and deaf by means of an indication in dB HL seems to be small.
 It is much more important to evaluate the functionality of the auditory system in relation to the most socially significant task, the hearing and understanding of spoken language.
 With this in mind, practitioners suggest drawing the line where auditory communication fails despite amplifying aids [@dotter:1996].